Dataset operations

 • Context menu

 Zoho DataPrep offers various options in the context menu to perform column level operations.
 A few basic options here are Sort, Rename, Delete and Move.
-To access the context menu, right click the column name and click any one of the icons to ...
+To access the context menu, right click the column name and click any one of the icons to perform ...

 Wherever you are is as good as